jessicastow/currency_converter/README.md

 My code made use of the following variables and arguments:

 - `base`: Currency we are wanting to convert from (input).
 The user will be asked to enter their currency.
 - `target`: Currency we are wanting to convert to (output).
 The user will be asked to enter their currency.
+- Note: for `base` and `target` currencies, these need to be the three letter abbreviation for the currency, e.g. South African Rands are abbreaviated as 'ZAR'.
+The list of abbreviations for currencies can be found [here](https://www.countries-ofthe-world.com/world-currencies.html).
 - `amount`: The amount the user would like to convert
 - `date`: The date the user would like the conversion for.
 - `today`: argument to see whether the user would like the most recent (today/latest) conversion or if they want to use historical information.